 When Should You Choose a NetSuite Alternative?

 Short answer: If you're a growing brand that wants transparent pricing, faster onboarding, or industry-specific tools, it's time to look beyond NetSuite.
 In ERP, fit matters more than familiarity.
-Some teams need deeper manufacturing control; others need cleaner financial consolidation or simpler administration without heavy partner dependence.
+Some teams need deeper manufacturing control; others need cleaner financial consolidation, simpler administration, or a platform that won't require heavy partner dependence just to stay adaptable as the business evolves.

 While NetSuite offers a full collection of tools, integrations, and functions, it may not be the right system for every business.
 If its features or operational model don't align with how you run things day-to-day, it's worth exploring an alternative ERP or IMS solution.

-Many users say NetSuite falls short in three big areas:
+Many users say NetSuite falls short in four big areas:

 Pricing clarity – Without a public pricing model or free trial, users are unable to get a transparent look at costs and integration capabilities.